Catalan language: Relationship with other Romance languages

 The Gothic superstrate produced different outcomes in Spanish and Catalan.
 For example, Catalan fang "mud" and rostir "to roast", of Germanic origin, contrast with Spanish lodo and asar, of Latin origin; whereas Catalan filosa "spinning wheel" and templa "temple", of Latin origin, contrast with Spanish rueca and sien, of Germanic origin.

 The same happens with Arabic loanwords.
 Thus, Catalan alfàbia "large earthenware jar" and rajola "tile", of Arabic origin, contrast with Spanish tinaja and teja, of Latin origin; whereas Catalan oli "oil" and oliva "olive", of Latin origin, contrast with Spanish aceite and aceituna.
-However, the Arabic element in Spanish is generally much more prevalent.
+However, the Arabic element is generally much more prevalent in Spanish.

 Situated between two large linguistic blocks (Iberian Romance and Gallo-Romance), Catalan has many unique lexical choices, such as enyorar "to miss somebody", apaivagar "to calm somebody down", and rebutjar "reject".

 Geographic distribution

 Catalan-speaking territories

 Traditionally Catalan-speaking territories are sometimes called the Països Catalans (Catalan Countries), a denomination based on cultural affinity and common heritage, that has also had a subsequent political interpretation but no official status.
 Various interpretations of the term may include some or all of these regions.